Nepomuk

 Nepomuk (/cs/; Pomuk) is a town in Plzeň-South District in the Plzeň Region of the Czech Republic.
-It has about 3,600 inhabitants.
-It is known as the birthplace of Saint John of Nepomuk, who was born here around 1340.
+It has about 3,500 inhabitants.
+The town is located in the Blatná Uplands.

+Nepomuk was founded in the first half of the 12th century at the latest and became a town in 1413.
+It is known as the birthplace of Saint John of Nepomuk, who was born here around 1345.

 Administrative division

 Nepomuk consists of two municipal parts (in brackets population according to the 2021 census):